-Easy Vegetable Risotto is a delicious classic dish made with arborio rice and loaded with a mixture of chopped vegetables simmered until the rice is smooth, creamy and tender to the bite.
-A yummy fresh, Spring dish!
-Only this time I’ve made a few tweaks to this easy vegetable risotto and it came together in less time and it was still amazing!
+Easy Vegetable Risotto is a delicious classic dish made with Arborio rice and loaded with a mixture of chopped vegetables simmered with rice.
+Only this time I’ve made a few tweaks to this easy vegetable risotto and made it quick and easy, and it was still amazing!

 I haven’t made risotto in a while and was actually craving for it.
-Vegetable risotto happens to be my families favorite and I’ve made it at least a thousand times, and in so many ways.
+Vegetable risotto happens to be an amazing dish!
+It has protein, carbs and veggies.
+Plus, it makes an ideal meal for those busy weeknights!

-However, this version for vegetable risotto is made without any fancy equipment like the Instant pot or a pressure cooker, and I still made it easier and in less time than it usually takes.
+Besides, my version for an easy vegetable risotto is made without any fancy equipment, and I still made it easier and in less time than it usually takes.
+A win-win for me!

-Fourth, I doubled the amount of liquid each time it’s added in to the rice, cutting the time of standing next to the stove and stirring it constantly.
-Leaving me time to set the table.
+Finally, I doubled the amount of liquid each time it’s added in to the rice, cutting the cooking time of simmering and standing next to the stove, stirring constantly.

 Like most risottos, this easy vegetable risotto freezes easily.
 So take any leftovers and transfer into a plastic container and store it in the freezer for another day.

 Pair this vegetable risotto with a chilled Sauvignon Blanc wine.
-It’s light, smooth and fruity flavors will enhance this dish and you will have a sensational meal!
+It’s light, smooth and fruity flavors will enhance this dish, making it a sensational meal!
+Best of all, it’s loaded with nutrients!

 There are 2 brands of Arborio Rice, one is the regular brand and the other is arborio superfino rice.
 Superfino arborio rice cooks a little faster than the regular arborio rice and it has a creamier texture.
 Using either one for this recipe is fine.